 Move Over, Slow Down

-In an effort to protect first responders, Indiana is one of many states that passed Move Over, Slow Down laws.
+Indiana is one of many states that passed Move Over, Slow Down laws to protect first responders.
 Indiana’s version of the law requires motorists to change lanes to give more room to police cars, ambulances, fire trucks, incident-response vehicles, highway maintenance vehicles, utility service vehicles, and tow trucks.

-A Personal Injury Lawyer Who Understands the Challenges First Responders Face
+A Personal Injury Lawyer Who Understands the Challenges First Responders in Indianapolis Face

-As a decorated former police captain, Randy Sevenish of Sevenish Law knows what it’s like to be a first responder who puts his life on the line day in and day out.
-At Sevenish Law, injured first responders will receive the respect and the aggressive, yet honorable, representation they deserve.
+As a decorated former police captain, Randy Sevenish of Sevenish Law Firm, P.C., knows what it’s like to be a first responder who puts his life on the line day in and day out.
+At Sevenish Law Firm, P.C., injured first responders will receive the respect and the aggressive yet honorable representation they deserve.